rust-lang/book/src/ch03-03-how-functions-work.md

 error: Could not compile `functions`.
 ```

-The main error message, "not all control paths return a value", reveals the
+The main error message, “not all control paths return a value”, reveals the
 core of the issue with this code.
 The definition of the function `plus_one`
 says that it will return an `i32`, but statements don’t evaluate to a value.
 Therefore, nothing is returned, which contradicts the function definition and